Amy Yee @amyyeewrites is an award-winning American journalist based in New Delhi, India from 2006-2013.

 In 2014 she was a Gold Winner in the United Nations Correspondents’ Association (UNCA) journalism awards contest and her work was recognized by UN Secretary General Ban-ki Moon at a ceremony in New York.
 In 2015 she was a Silver Winner in the UNCA awards for reporting about climate change in Bangladesh.
 In 2013 she was a bronze winner in the UNCA journalism awards contest and recognized at a gala ceremony in New York.

 In 2016 she won “Outstanding Business Story” in the South Asian Journalists Association’s (SAJA) annual journalism contest for her long form analysis about reforming Bangladesh’s garment factories.
-In 2013 she was a two-time winner in the Commentary and Arts/Culture categories for articles published by the New York Times and The Atlantic.com.
+In 2017 she won the SAJA award for Best Literary Non-Fiction for her essay about a literary walk through Delhi.
+In 2013 she was a two-time winner in the SAJA awards in the Commentary and Arts/Culture categories for articles published by the New York Times about the economic impact of intestinal worms in children in poor countries and about the world’s largest Passover Seder (in Kathmandu, Nepal) in The Atlantic.com.

 At the UNCA awards ceremony in New York with UN Secretary-General Ban Ki-moon in December 2015.